3oFiz4/Exvia/README.md

 17. Pagination within Table (Buttons are intuitive, you can also click on the `Page i / n` to input a specific `i` page.
 18. Flagging option (hold click at `Filtering OFF/ON` button for two seconds, and hold click at the Flagging Input to see available snippets)
 19. Customizable color mapping (function are similar to flagging, but automatically activate at initial load)
+20. Revert/Undo and Redo option if mistake happened
+21. Field and Imaginary Field with JS and SQLite syntax support, imitating Excel-like formula
+22. File scripting using SQLite syntax

 # To-Do (next release)